 A student may, with the permission of the Department, take more than one selected topic, in which case each full course is counted for credit.
-Prerequisite(s): permission of the Department.

 PHYS 5901 [0.5 credit] (PHY 8191) Selected Topics in Physics (M.Sc.)
-Prerequisite(s): permission of the Department.

-PHYS 5905 [1.0 credit] (PHY 5495) Physics in Modern Technology Work Term
+Physics in Modern Technology Work Term